Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Parameter Estimation

 \subsection{Selection effect}

-To construct a model on selection effect, we follow \citet{Ding_2020} to introduce a selection factor $\eta$ for a certain GW event.
+To construct a model on selection effect, we follow \citet{Ding_2020} to introduce a selection factor $\eta$ and its reciprocal $y$ for a certain GW event.
 One could see in Eq.\ref{eq:SNRrho} that, when the inherent parameter $\mathcal{M}$ of the source is given, whether this signal can be detected, only depends on the orientation factor $\Theta$, as $D_L$ is fixed (to $z=10$).
-So the selection factor $\eta$ is defined as the detectable probability for $\rho$ larger than threshold $\rho_{\text{th}}=8$ in $\Theta$-space, under a certain given redshift and mass:
+So we define the probability for the detectable SNR $\rho$ to take on a value greater than threshold $\rho_{\text{th}}=8$ in $\Theta$-space at a certain given redshift $z$ and mass $\mathcal{M}$, as the selection factor $\eta$ with its reciprocal $y$:

 where $C_\Theta(\Theta)$ denotes the CDF of the orientation factor $\Theta$ in Eq.\ref{eq:theta} as Fig.\ref{fig:ThetaDF}.
-Therefore, the selection factor $\eta$ is a function of $\Theta_{\mathrm{need}}$, consisting of $\mathcal{M}$ and $D_L(z)$ (or $z$).
+Therefore, the selection factor $\eta$ is a function of $\Theta_{\mathrm{th}}$, consisting of $\mathcal{M}$ and $D_L(z)$ (or $z$).
 Again we use the interpolation function of CDF given by the sampling from 4 orientation angles in Eq.\ref{eq:theta}, instead of the polynomial approximation found in \citet{Finn1996PhysRevD.53.2878}.

-Then we discuss the physical interpretation of $\eta $.
-If we calculate $\eta=0.2$ for a GW event, it means that we could detect only 20\% of GW signals with the same redshift and chirp mass as this GW event in $\Theta$-space.
-The SNR of other signals with lower orientation factors and lower SNR $\rho$ will not be detected, but they need to be considered in BHMF estimation.
-So we need $1/\eta=5$ times this event in likelihood to estimate the BHMF correctly, as the power index of $1/\eta$ in Eq.\ref{eq:posterior}:
+Then we give an example to discuss the physical interpretation of $\eta$.
+If we calculate $\eta:= P(\rho>\rho_{\text{th}})=0.2$ for a GW event, it means that we could detect only 20\% of GW signals with the same redshift and chirp mass $\mathcal{M}$ as this GW event in $\Theta$-space.
+The SNR of other signals with lower orientation factors $\Theta$ and lower SNR $\rho$ will not be detected, but they need to be considered in BHMF estimation.
+In order to correct this bias, we need to gain the event weight by $1/\eta:=y=5$ to take into account those missed GW events with the same mass but SNR $\rho$ below the threshold.
+Thus, the power index of $y:=1/\eta$ in the likelihood function Eq.\ref{eq:posterior} should be added.